Effective With Special Education Students

 Provides teachers and aides with extensive training in a highly structured system of tutoring designed to produce rapid reading improvement.
 Read Right consultants spend seven weeks distributed over 18 weeks at your school site training teachers and aides.
 Teachers and aides begin to work with students immediately.
 Off-site support continues for one full school year.

-Provides teachers and aides with all of the resources they need to work effectively with students, including initial assessment materials, pre- and post-test materials, the extensive Read Right Intervention Program Library (800+ books and 300 recorded selections), the computer and MP3 player systems needed for student use, and more.
-Or, if schools choose, they can purchase our Online Tutoring Service, whereby our tutors deliver live and interactive tutoring to your special education students through Internet technology.
+Provides teachers and aides with all of the resources they need to work effectively with students, including initial assessment materials, pre- and post-test materials, the extensive Read Right Intervention Program Library (700+ books and 300 recorded selections) and the Digital Library (audio files needed for one component of the methodology).
+Or, if schools choose, they can purchase our Online Tutoring Service, whereby our tutors deliver live and interactive tutoring to your special education students through Internet technology..

 Provides students with a distinctively new approach to improve their reading ability.
 Read Right's focus is implicit procedural learning rather than explicit skill instruction.
 Rather than identify individual words, students learn to ground reading in the construction of meaning from the moment reading begins.
 Learning to construct meaning rather than identify individual words one-word-at-a-time supports effective reading comprehension.